Hydrolysis

 • Enzymatic hydrolysis It is the hydrolysis that occurs in the presence of enzymes (organic compounds that generally increase the speed of chemical reactions) called hydrolases.
 For example, urea amidohydrolase is an enzyme that is involved in the hydrolysis of urea:

-You may be interested: Metals
+You may be interested: States of Matter

 See also: Inorganic chemistry